sparna-git/Sparnatural/docs/SHACL-based-configuration.md

           <div style="width:30px">0..*</div>
        </td>
        <td class="sp_table_propertyshapes_col_description">The label of the entity to be displayed in Sparnatural.
-          Labels are multilingual, the label in the current user language is displayed;
+          Labels are multilingual, and can provide multiple labels in different languages.
+Lhe label in the current user language is displayed;
           If no label is given, the local part of the URI is used.</td>
     </tr>
     <tr>